Jiggly Japanese Cheesecake

 Making Japanese cheesecakes is simple, but it does require precision for best results.
 The ingredients need to be in exact quantities, which is why I recommend using a kitchen scale for this recipe.

-To get the smoothest texture possible, the flour needs to be sieved before adding into the batter.
+To get the smoothest texture possible, the flour needs to be sieved before adding it to the batter.
 Similarly, if the mixture becomes lumpy, sieve it again to remove lumps.

-1. Combine the cream cheese, melted butter and hot milk in a large bowl or stand mixer.
+1. Make the cream cheese mixture.
+Combine the cream cheese, melted butter, and hot milk in a large bowl or stand mixer.
 Whisk well until the mixture becomes like a creamy paste.
 If the cream cheese is too lumpy, heat gently over a double boiler.

-2. Mix in the egg yolks into the cream cheese mixture, then sieve in the flour.
+2. Add yolks and flour.
+Mix in the egg yolks into the cream cheese mixture, then sieve in the flour.
 Combine everything with a whisk or spatula.
 Sieve the mixture again if there are any lumps of flour.

-3. Whip the egg whites and pour in the lemon juice once the mixture becomes frothy.
+3. Prep the egg whites.
+Whip the egg whites and pour in the lemon juice once the mixture becomes frothy.

-4. Incorporate the sugar into the beaten egg whites slowly, in thirds.
+4. Add the sugar.
+Incorporate the sugar into the beaten egg whites slowly, in thirds.
 Continue mixing until the meringue reaches soft peaks, not stiff peaks.

-5. Fold in one third of the meringue into the cake batter.
+5. Combine.
+Fold in one-third of the meringue into the cake batter.
 Add in the remaining meringue without deflating too much air, using a spatula.
 To combine, use a sweeping motion to fold the batter in on itself.
 It’s important to not deflate too much air from the meringue.

-6. Pour batter into the bottom of the pan, then prepare to bake.
+6. Transfer the batter.
+Pour batter into the bottom of the pan, then prepare to bake.

-2. Place the cake pan into a deeper, larger pan.
-Pour boiling water into the larger pan, around 1-inch in height.
+8. Prep the water bath.
+Place the cake pan into a deeper, larger pan.
+Pour boiling water into the larger pan, around 1 inch in height.

-3. Bake the cheesecake in a pre-heated oven for 30 minutes, then open the oven door for to release some steam.
+9. Bake.
+Bake the cheesecake in a preheated oven for 30 minutes, then open the oven door to release some steam.
 Releasing some steam prevents the cheesecake from becoming too soft.

-4. Reduce the oven temperature to and bake for an additional 30 minutes.
+10. Continue baking.
+Reduce the oven temperature and bake for an additional 30 minutes.
 As this cheesecake is so soft, the skewer test will not be as effective.
 The cheesecake will be ready when it has a slight wobble, but the top of the cake is golden brown.

 Japanese Cheesecake Tips and Tricks

-• Always line the cake pan for an easier release.
+• Line the pan.
+Always line the cake pan for an easier release.

 • Measure ingredients carefully and accurately.
 Please use our guide for how to measure flour if you aren’t sure you are doing it correctly.

-• Ensure the cheesecake mixture is lump free before adding the egg yolks.
+• No lumps.
+Ensure the cheesecake mixture is lump-free before adding the egg yolks.
 If there are any lumps left, use a double boiler to warm the mixture.
 Mix until there are no lumps left.

 • Sieve the cake flour to avoid lumps.
 If the batter is still lumpy after mixing, sieve again to remove lumps.